Chart Color Schemes

 Recent residential development output has been above average within Wooloowin when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Wooloowin had approximately 14 residential properties granted approval annually over the past five financial years, totalling an estimated 71 homes.
-So far in FY26, 33 approvals have been recorded.
-On average, each home built between FY21 and FY25 accommodates about 5.8 new residents per year, indicating demand outpaces supply.
-New dwellings are developed at an average cost of $536,000.
+AreaSearch analysis of ABS building approval numbers shows Wooloowin recorded approximately 15 residential property approvals annually over the past five financial years, totalling around 77 homes.
+So far in FY26, 35 approvals have been recorded.
+On average, 5.3 new residents were associated with each home built between FY21 and FY25, indicating demand outpaces supply, which can put upward pressure on prices.
+New dwellings are developed at an average cost of $536,000, targeting the premium market segment.

 Frequently Asked Questions - Development